 You’re meant to allow the syrup to heat up to 300 degrees Fahrenheit over time.
 This usually takes around 20 minutes.

 Trying to get this done faster will make it likely that you’ll experience toffee separation.
-You should slow yourself down and exercise caution to ensure that the toffee turns out right.
+You should slow yourself down and exercise caution to ensure that it turns out right.

 You should also know that toffee will separate if it cools too fast.
-This is why people sometimes have toffee separation issues after pouring the toffee onto a baking sheet.
+This is why people sometimes have toffee separation issues after pouring it onto a baking sheet.

 How to Keep Toffee From Separating

 Preventing toffee from separating is mostly about being careful.
-You need to watch the toffee very closely in the first few minutes.
+You need to watch it very closely in the first few minutes.

 In the beginning stages, the butter and sugar will melt together.
 If this happens unevenly, it’s more likely that separation will occur.